tx-appdev/aws-hackathon/README.md

 ### Challenges We Faced

-One of the primary challenges we faced was a lack of experience developing with AWS products, as well as a lack of exposure to training LLM models in general.
+One of the primary challenges we faced was a lack of experience developing with AWS products.
 However, we turned this into a rich learning experience and gained critical skills working with Amazon Bedrock and Python backend environments in full-stack applications.

 ### Accomplishments We're Proud Of